5axes/CustomSupportCylinder/README.md

 - Version 2.4.0 : Add Max Size Option in oder to limite the base size.

 ![Conical Support with max base size](./images/cone.jpg)

+- Version 2.4.1 : By default Support Mesh are not define as Drop Down Support Mesh.
+This option will offer the possibility to define new shape for the mesh.
+But this modification must be validated by the users before going further in the development.